markpudd/criscv-hw/README.md

 ## Bootloader

-There is a basic binary bootloader (booloader2.c).
+There is a basic binary bootloader.
 To use, this build a binary as below use outtobin.py to add the length to the begining of the file.
-You can the send this over serial at 57600.
+You can the send this over serial at 230400.
 The code will be loaded at 10000 and use SDRAM (with cach infront).

-There is basic ECALL supprot now so it would be possible wto implement things like write as part of the bootloader code which would allow linking with sys for various standard functions.
+There is basic ECALL support.
+The bootloader has some basic system call implementations so code can execute some system functions.

 ## How to get it running